UW-ERSL/PyEncode/README.md

   FOURIER (T=1), POLYNOMIAL (d=1), and SQUARE (aligned intervals).
 - **`exact=False`** — prediction is an empirical fit or asymptotic upper bound.
-Still useful for coarse selection (within a few percent for POLYNOMIAL d=2 and SQUARE general; more conservative for SPARSE s≥2).
+Still useful for coarse selection (within a few percent for POLYNOMIAL d=2, SQUARE general, FOURIER T≥2, and DICKE; more conservative for SPARSE s≥2, GEOMETRIC with k_s>0, and the composite constructors TENSOR, SUM, PARTITION).

 Cross-checked against `encode()` ground-truth in `test_pyencode.py::TestPredictor`.